Category: Feedback

 2. You’d like to help them improve their effectiveness

 Many times I’ve heard several people give feedback and it is not in the spirit of either of these.
 Often, they give feedback with the intent of improving their own effectiveness, not necessarily the recipient.
-For a variety of different reasons, it’s easy for me to improve my own effectiveness by asking people what to do – something that is both selfishly easy.
+For a variety of different reasons, it’s easy for me to improve my own effectiveness by asking people what to do – something that is selfishly easy.
 It takes more courage and effort, putting yourself in the recipient’s shoes to help them out.

 CrossedArms